-For all of the Latin phrases, hidebound traditions and libraries full of precedent, the law at its essence is nothing more than a codification of policies generally accepted by society.
+For all of the Latin phrases, hidebound traditions, and libraries full of precedent, the law at its essence is nothing more than a codification of policies generally accepted by society.
 The law doesn’t always get it right – some laws aren’t carefully drafted, others do exactly what the legislature intended but pursue foolish or even repugnant policies – but by and large, the law tries to lay out rules for conduct based on policies generally accepted to be important.

 Keeping an eye on the prize – the societal goals to be achieved – often helps courts from going overboard.
 It’s how the camel’s nose can be allowed into the tent without getting the whole camel in the process.

 A good example of this is the “wrongful life” lawsuit.
 States all allow a “wrongful death” action, in which the survivors of someone killed, say, in a car accident or from medical malpractice sue for damages.
 This makes good sense.
-But in the last decade or so, some “wrongful life” suits have been brought, where – for example – a physician misdiagnoses, and tells prospective parent that their fetus is healthy, but the doctor is wrong.
+But in the last decade or so, some “wrongful life” suits have been brought, where – for example – a physician misdiagnoses, and tells prospective parents that their fetus is healthy, but the doctor is wrong.
 The child is born with severe birth defects.
 The “wrongful life” suit claims that but for the physician’s negligence, the child would have been aborted.

 Very few courts have permitted such a lawsuit, for several very good public policy reasons.
-The first is that society does not recognizes, as a matter of policy, that anyone is better off not having been born, no matter how severe the burdens of congenital disability.
+The first is that society does not recognize, as a matter of policy, that anyone is better off not having been born, no matter how severe the burdens of congenital disability.
 Second, the whole idea of tort law is to place the injured party in the same position as he or she would have been in had the negligence not occurred.
 But for the negligence, the injured party wouldn’t have been born.
 What can be done to put a living plaintiff in that position, or for that matter, to compensate for having been born instead of never being?

 All right, that’s pretty heady stuff, but what does that have to do with tree law?
 Simply this: in today’s case, the plaintiff, Ms. Lewis, suffered having neighbors Gary and Nancy Krussel’s tree fall on her house.
-Her suit simply claim this: the tree fell on her house, the neighbors knew that they had a tree, therefore, the tree was a nuisance, and the neighbors were negligent in not keeping the tree from falling on the house.
+Her suit simply claims this: the tree fell on her house, the neighbors knew that they had a tree, therefore, the tree was a nuisance, and the neighbors were negligent in not keeping the tree from falling on the house.
 There was no evidence the Krussels had any inkling this particular hemlock was going to fall.
 There was no evidence any reasonable person would have had such an inkling.
 In fact, there was no evidence the tree was diseased or damaged.
 Reduced to its essence, Lewis’s claim was that the tree existed and the tree later fell, and those facts made it a nuisance.
 The tree was alive, the argument seems to say, and that fact wronged Ms. Lewis.

 Fortunately, the Washington state courts made short work of this claim.
 Ms. Lewis was trying to advance a negligence claim as a nuisance claim, probably because she had no evidence of negligence.
 But, the courts ruled, public policy was not ready to declare a tree a nuisance merely because it was growing, nor was it prepared to hold that property owners were liable for what became of any naturally-growing, healthy trees on their land.